 Developing a home-grown MFA program for IBM i might sound like a cost-effective way to meet PCI’s new requirements.
 But consider all the long-term costs and problems that are likely to arise, like the need for routine maintenance, new security threats, evolving compliance requirements, and personnel changes.

 When all these factors are accounted for, a solution like Access Authenticator is more affordable for most IBM i organizations.
-Access Authenticator is multi-factor authentication software that’s designed to work with IBM i, from a vendor that has reached an incomparable level of collective knowledge and experience with IBM i security.
+Powertech MFA is multi-factor authentication software that’s designed to work with IBM i, from a vendor that has reached an incomparable level of collective knowledge and experience with IBM i security.